sharathjreddy/qcp_training/page security plugin/README.md

   SBQQ__ProductFamily__c

 In the Managed Package configuration, the value of the **Quote Calculator Plugin** should match the Custom Script name - 'psp-example'

+Search for the Quote Q-00021 and open it in the Quote Line Eidtor.